 By Autumn Peterson, Heritage Natural Finishes

 The next generation is important to the Timber Framers Guild as an organization and the teaching of kids is right in line with our vision and mission.
 The Guild has always put sincere efforts into creating learning opportunities for people of all ages, and for kids we’ve always tried to include a children’s workshop at our conferences, hoping to pass some skills and exposure in timber framing on to the next generation.
-2018 was a very full one in that regard!

 We started off with the huge success of the Girls Build event in June 2018 at our Timberline Conference, where twenty-four girls aged 8-14 were bussed in by GirlsBuild, a non-profit Portland-based organization, to work on building timber frame picnic tables designed by Andrea Warchaizer (Springpoint, Inc).
 We had a fantastic group of volunteers, instructors, sponsors, and all-around help to pull off this energetic and highly successful event.